blockchain-unica/rosetta-smart-contracts/contracts/escrow/README.md

 The escrow contract acts as a trusted intermediary between a buyer and a seller, aiming to protect the buyer from the possible non-delivery of the purchased goods.

 The seller initializes the contract by setting:
-- the address of the buyer;
+- the buyer's address;
 - the amount of native cryptocurrency required as a payment.

-After the initialization, the contract enables a single action:
+Immediately after the initialization, the contract supports a single action:
 - **deposit**, which allows the buyer to deposit the required amount in the contract.

 Once the deposit action has been performed, exactly one of the following actions is possible:
 - **pay**, which allows the buyer to transfer the whole contract balance to the seller.
-- **refund**, which allows the seller transfer back the whole contract balance to the buyer.
+- **refund**, which allows the seller to transfer back the whole contract balance to the buyer.

-## Expected Features
+## Expected functionalities

 - Asset transfer
 - Abort conditions
-- (External) contract call

 ## Implementations